 The bearing damage also provided a possible root cause for the cracking in the shaft and other components.
 Once the ODs degraded, the shaft lost support, was allowed to deflect excessively and introduced vibration into other pump components, leading to stress and cracking.

 The bronze bearings in the pump should be able to withstand exposure to the isopentane being pumped.
 But there is an occasional inflow of caustic soda which readily reacts with bronze.
 A new bearing material needed to be chosen that would work with both isopentane and caustic soda.
-ITT Goulds Pumps contacted the refinery’s rotating equipment group to generate ideas for a replacement material.
+The refinery’s rotating equipment group was then contacted to generate ideas for a replacement material.

 Based on a recommendation from an engineer at the plant, they came up with Graphalloy, a graphite/metal alloy that acts as a self-lubricating bearing material.
-Mr. McAfee said: “Graphalloy is a material that is compatible with a wide range of pumped liquids and offers a good option in high-temperature applications.”
+The sales engineer at the service repair shop said: “Graphalloy is a material that is compatible with a wide range of pumped liquids and offers a good option in high-temperature applications.”
 Since it is self-lubricating, the bearings don’t require grease or oil.
 Not only does this reduce maintenance requirements, it also allows Graphalloy to work under conditions where lubricants or plastics cannot.

 Temperature is not a concern since this material has products that work at temperatures as high as 530°C where oil-based lubricants would burn off or oxidize and plastics would fail.
 For cryogenic applications such as liquefied natural gas, these bearings will maintain their self-lubrication without congealing or solidifying.
 If a pump runs dry, they will maintain lubrication without galling or seizing.

-For this vertical pump application, ITT and the refinery chose Graphalloy GM 111.3, a nickel graphite/metal alloy material that would withstand temperatures up to 400°C and offer self-lubricating and corrosion-resistant properties.
+For this vertical pump application, they chose Graphalloy GM 111.3, a nickel graphite/metal alloy material that would withstand temperatures up to 400°C and offer self-lubricating and corrosion-resistant properties.
 Graphalloy bushings were installed into the stuffing box, column, bowl and suction bell bearing fits.

 Once machined, welded, cut, bored, reassembled and tested, the pump was painted, packed and shipped back to the refinery for installation and is operating efficiently with no reports of problems.